 An alternate class will appear on your child’s transcript.

 Make sure your child is still eligible for a standard diploma.

-If you can’t substitute a class, make sure he has all the accommodations and modifications possible.
+If you can’t substitute a class, make sure your child has all the accommodations and modifications possible.

 Tell us what interests you

 About the author

 Kate Kelly has been writing and editing for more than 20 years, with a focus on parenting.